Medicaid Automatic Voter Registration Background and Overview

 • Medicaid offices must already offer voter registration forms and assistance under Section 7 of the National Voter Registration Act (NVRA).[24]

-• Under federal law, Medicaid must already ask about and then verify applicants’ citizenship status.[25]
-Unlike Medicaid, other public benefit programs would need to impose new citizenship questions or verification to implement AVR, creating new application barriers and the risk that individuals would not access benefits.[26]
+• Under federal law, Medicaid must already verify applicants’ citizenship status.[28]
+Unlike Medicaid, other public benefit programs would need to impose new citizenship questions or verification to implement AVR, creating new application barriers and the risk that individuals would not access benefits.[29]

 • Medicaid AVR would reach people that the DMV misses, such as people who are elderly[27], low-income,[28] or who have recently turned 18.[29]